mpearmain/BayesBoost/examples/README.md

 2. Create a template file - `xgboost-avazu.txt`
 3. Create a python run file. `xgboost-avazu-dist.py`
 4. Convert csv file into LIBSVM format.
 (I reccomend the helpers from teh excellent Phraug2 repo - https://github.com/zygmuntz/phraug2/blob/master/csv2libsvm.py)
+5. split the data into training and validation `sort -R train.csv | split -l 6000000` where 6,000,000 is actually train set size and rename
-5. Load data into HDFS (`hadoop fs -put avazu.svm /tmp`)
+6. Load data into HDFS (`hadoop fs -put avazu-train.svm /tmp`)
-6. Run in python and wait for the results.
+7. Run in python and wait for the results.